 Advanced training in LGBTQ+ health for residents and fellows

-The certificate in Lesbian, Gay, Bisexual, Transgender, and Queer + (LGBTQ+) Health provides advanced training and experience to better equip residents and fellows to meet the unique needs of LGBTQ+ individuals, address disparities these marginalized groups may face, and improve the experience of LGBTQ+ individuals interfacing with the health care system.
+The certificate in Lesbian, Gay, Bisexual, Transgender, and Queer + (LGBTQ+) Health provides advanced training and experience to better equip residents and fellows to meet the unique needs of LGBTQ+ adults, and to improve their experience interfacing with the health care system.

 The certificate program is comprised of three primary components:

-Monthly seminars with topics covering key topics related to LGBTQ+ health are coordinated with VIVID Health and the Vanderbilt Program for LGBTQ+ Health, as well as with faculty and invited subject matter experts.
+Monthly seminars with topics covering key topics related to adult LGBTQ+ health are coordinated with Vanderbilt Health and the Vanderbilt Program for LGBTQ+ Health, as well as with faculty and invited subject matter experts.

 Clinical Experiences

-The core experiential component of this certificate program will include clinical observation in LGBTQ+-focused clinics or procedures at VUMC, largely under the umbrella of VIVID Health.
+The core experiential component of this certificate program will include clinical observation in adult LGBTQ+-focused clinics or procedures at VUMC.

 While VUMC’s on-site opportunities for clinical care of LGBTQ+ adults continue to grow, the experiential component of this certificate may also be satisfied by partnering with other Vanderbilt, VUMC, or community resources.
 Partnership with these additional resources is encouraged and can be tailored to the trainees’ interests.